The importance of a proper running warmup

 However, it doesn’t end there.
 Running with cold muscles also increase your risk of injury, including muscle tears.
 Performing a proper warmup increases blood flow to these muscles – essentially reducing this risk massively.

 We can’t stress this enough – especially in winter, undergoing an interval session, or running a race warming up beforehand should be non-negotiable.
-There should be no such thing as ‘showing up and running’, that is unless you want to get injured and not perform your best?Do you know the importance of a proper warmup before running?
-Click To Tweet
+There should be no such thing as ‘showing up and running’, that is unless you want to get injured and not perform your best?[click_to_tweet tweet=”Do you know the importance of a proper warmup before running? ” quote=”Do you know the importance of a proper warmup before running? ” theme=”style3″]

 Without further ado, let’s discuss how to warmup before running.